Already decided on it?

 CSA members live with and embrace this reality every day.

-Every week of the season, on Monday, I send out a newsletter and an invitation to customize your share.
-You’ll always be in the know of what’s happening on the farm, and the joys and trials of our journey with the soil.
+Every week of the season, on Monday, I send out an invitation to customize your share.
+I’ll do my best to keep you in the know of what’s happening on the farm, and the joys and trials of our journey with the soil.

 Tuesday is delivery day.
 To us on the farm it is harvest day!
 We harvest almost everything, wash, pack, and deliver all in the same day.
 No warehouse, no semi’s, no contamination, we live and breathe the same air the plants do, and so do you.